cblomart/GoProxLB/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+**Note**: This is a Go implementation of the original [ProxLB](https://github.com/gyptazy/ProxLB) project, which is also licensed under GPL-3.0.

 ## 🔒 Security Note